 04 of 04

-This style of carpet is currently very trendy.
 This style is just as the name suggests: some of the fibers are cut, and others remain looped.
 The cut fibers and looped fibers are combined to make a pattern in the carpet.

 Depending on the pattern of the cut and loop, this style can work in various areas of the home.
 It is often well suited to modern or industrial-style décor.